Back to all posts

 That moment of panic when you spot a puddle where it shouldn’t be is something no homeowner wants.
 But don’t worry—taking a few deep breaths and acting quickly can make all the difference.
 Before you even think about grabbing tools or calling for help, there are three immediate steps you need to take to control the situation and prevent a small drip from turning into a major disaster.
 These actions will help you get a handle on the problem and set you up for a successful repair.

-Shut Off the Water Main
+First, Turn Off the Main Water Supply

 Your absolute first move is to stop the flow of water.
 Before you do anything else, you need to turn off the water supply to the leaking pipe or, even better, to your entire house.
 This prevents any more water from escaping and causing further damage while you figure out your next steps.
 If you don’t know where your main water shut-off valve is, now is the time to find it.
 It’s typically located in the basement, a crawl space, or near your water heater.
 Turn the valve clockwise until it’s fully closed.
 Knowing this location is crucial for any homeowner, as it’s your first line of defense in a plumbing emergency.
 If you’re dealing with a burst pipe, this is a critical step before calling for emergency plumbing services.

-Safely Assess the Damage
+How to Safely Check the Damage

 With the water shut off, you can now take a closer look without the pressure of a continuous flow.
 To make sure the pipes are empty, open a few faucets around your house to drain any remaining water.
 This will help stop the leak completely so you can get a clear view of the problem.
 Look closely at the pipe.
 Is it a tiny pinhole leak, a crack, or a loose joint?
 Note the location and the extent of the damage.
 Be extra cautious if the leak is near any electrical wiring or appliances.
 Understanding the severity of the issue will help you decide if it’s a simple fix you can handle or if it’s time to explore professional plumbing solutions.